livecycle/preevy/README.md

 ## Getting started

-To start using the Preview CLI you will need:
+To start using the `preevy` CLI you will need:
 - A local AWS configuration (you can get it by using `aws login` or `aws configure`)
 - A Docker-Compose application (examples can be found [here](https://github.com/docker/awesome-compose))